Memory management | Internals

 Arena

 Arena is responsible for allocating relatively large aligned memory blocks (called slabs) of the given size.
-It also preallocates quite a lot of memory (depending on overall quota).
+It also can preallocate quite a lot of memory, from which it creates slabs.
+The maximum size of arena is limited with quota.

 Arena definition